Shit flow diagram: Babati, Tanzania

-Babati, Tanzania: Babati experiences rapid urban growth but faces significant sanitation management challenges.
+Babati experiences rapid urban growth but faces significant sanitation management challenges.
 Approximately 82% of housing units have sanitation facilities, yet only 31% of the fecal waste generated is safely managed onsite.
 The remaining 69% is unsafely discharged into the environment or improperly contained, posing significant risks to groundwater quality.
 The town lacks centralized sewerage and fecal sludge treatment facilities, forcing reliance on onsite sanitation systems.

 Data collection and analysis using the shit flow diagram methodology revealed gaps between reported sanitation access and actual conditions.
 This analysis prompted local authorities to recognize the importance of implementing effective fecal sludge management, rather than attempting to introduce a central sewer system prematurely.

+Kampala, Uganda

-Kampala, Uganda: An SFD revealed that Greater Kampala relies heavily on onsite sanitation systems, with approximately 99% of its population using septic tanks, ventilated improved pit latrines, or traditional pit latrines.
+An SFD revealed that Greater Kampala relies heavily on onsite sanitation systems, with approximately 99% of its population using septic tanks, ventilated improved pit latrines, or traditional pit latrines.
 A significant challenge is the low rate of fecal sludge emptying: a study found that 53% of septic tanks have never been emptied, despite high accessibility to emptying services.
 Additionally, only about 35% of fecal sludge produced is collected and delivered to the Lubigi fecal sludge treatment plant.
 The treatment plant, operating at its maximum capacity, uses manual screening, grit removal, and drying beds.
 The city's existing sewage infrastructure primarily serves commercial and institutional users rather than residential ones.

 Addressing these issues requires substantial infrastructure investments to improve the fecal sludge management system, expand treatment capacity, and enhance emptying services.

+Alappuzha, India

-Alappuzha, India: Alappuzha, also called Alleppey, located in Kerala, India, faces significant sanitation challenges due to its flat topography, proximity to the Arabian Sea and Vembanad Lake, and a high groundwater table.
+Alappuzha, also called Alleppey, located in Kerala, India, faces significant sanitation challenges due to its flat topography, proximity to the Arabian Sea and Vembanad Lake, and a high groundwater table.
 Despite universal access to toilets, the municipality lacks facilities for treating sewage or fecal sludge, causing severe environmental contamination.
 Most onsite sanitation systems, including septic tanks and pit latrines, are inadequately designed and irregularly emptied, leading to untreated waste contaminating local groundwater and canals.
 Tests indicated widespread contamination, with E. coli detected in the majority of water samples.
 Additionally, the town's canals suffer from eutrophication due to nutrient-rich seepage from improperly managed sanitation systems, negatively affecting tourism, one of Alappuzha's key economic activities.

 The SFD for Alappuzha clearly highlights these issues, emphasizing the urgent need for improved fecal sludge management and infrastructure investments to safeguard environmental and public health.